 Using a human-centered approach, I created a mobile app to solve the problems associated with planning a group trip.
 It incorporates a simple voting system where friends can choose and vote on activities together.
-The system can then generate an itinerary for the group, reducing pre-trip stress associated with group planning.
+The app can then generate an itinerary for the group, reducing pre-trip stress associated with group planning.

 For my 10-week design challenge at BrainStation, I was tasked broadly with finding a problem space and coming up with a solution.
 I decided to tackle issues surrounding travel, as it is a passion of mine, and I thought it'd be cool to help more people get out there and explore the world!

-To get a better look at the FOMO and trip arguments, I conducted a series of interviews with 5 participants between the ages of 20-40 who have traveled in a group before.
+To get a better look at the overwhelm and trip arguments, I conducted a series of interviews with 5 participants between the ages of 20-40 who have traveled in a group before.
 The results were synthesized by arranging digital sticky notes on a board, as below.
 Information was categorized by behaviour, motivations, and pain points for each user.

 Feel free to swipe left and right through the images below to view separate results for each participant, or click on the thumbnails below to zoom in.